 When your pet is ready to venture into the unknown, he shouldn't do so on his own.
 Pick a day when you're not particularly busy and closely monitor your cat's progress.
 When the morning comes, refrain from feeding your cat any treats.
 Then, open the door, but don't nudge your cat outside – let your pet explore your yard at his own pace and don't worry about him wandering too far.
 After all, it won't be too long before your cat's empty tummy reminds him that he should go back inside for a tasty snack.

 As your beloved furball traverses your neighbourhood's streets and alleys, he may end up getting lost.
 That is why your pet should always wear an identification collar with your name, contact number, and new address on it.
 As an extra precaution, you can also get your cat microchipped.
 If your pet has been already microchipped, you'll need to inform your microchip registration company about the house move so that they could update your address accordingly.

-As you can see, the question of "How to move home with a cat?" is not as scary as you might think.
-All it takes for your adorable companion to feel at home is a little bit of patience, lots of understanding, and the help of a reliable London removals company.
+As you can see, the question "How to move home with a cat?" is not as scary as you might think.
+All it takes for your adorable companion to feel at home is a little bit of patience, lots of understanding, and the help of a reliable domestic removals service.